 India has one of the oldest & richest histories in the entire world.
 Indian history commenced with the arrival of human beings in the Indian subcontinent and has continued incessantly since then.
 The early Indian History reconstructed with the help of information provided by Literary sources and the archeological source.
 Their source is available in plenty & light on every dimension of the human life of the Indian Subcontinent.

 The Literary sources provide the most valuable information about life in India during ancient age.
-Beginning from Vedic age, the life of the Indian subcontinent is known mainly with the help of information provided by Literature.
+Beginning from the Vedic age, the life of the Indian subcontinent is known mainly with the help of information provided by Literature.
 The Literary source such as Arthashastra and Nitisar through light on political and administrative life in detail.
 Arthashastra was written by Kautilya, the Prime Minister of Chandragupta.
-He wrote about the institution about Maurya Empire & the fun performed by various officials.
+He wrote about the institution of the Maurya Empire & the fun performed by various officials.
 Nitisar was written by Kamadanka (Prime Minister of Chandragupta I) in 4th Century A.D.

 The Literary source through light on socio-cultural life as well.
 Source like Vedas & Dharma-Shastra deal with social institution & their functions.
 The economic life of ancient age is also revealed by literary sources.